Florida Museum of Natural History: Bolen Bluff

 Bolen Bluff is a multicomponent site located south of Paynes Prairie.
 The site was excavated by Ripley Bullen in 1949.
 Large portions of the site were destroyed and used for fill during highway construction.
-The collections include numerous stone points and tools including: Suwannee, Bolen, Arredondo, and Pinellas points, as well as: stone adzes, hoes, drills, and scrapers.
+The collections include numerous stone points and tools, including Suwannee, Bolen, Arredondo, and Pinellas points, as well as stone adzes, hoes, drills, and scrapers.
 Pottery types span the entire range of ceramic periods in the area: Orange, Transitional, Deptford, Weeden Island, St. Johns, and Alachua.

 de Soto Survey

-The de Soto archaeological survey project was conducted from 1986–1991 to locate and identify early Spanish-Indian contact period sites in north Florida.
-The six surveys identified or revisited over 750 archaeological sites in 15 counties (Alachua, Baker, Bradford, Citrus, Clay, Columbia, Gilchrist, Lafayette, Madison, Marion, Putnam, Sumter, Suwannee, and Union).
-Some of the major sites identified and excavated were: the location of the Spanish mission at Fig Springs, the Spanish mission of Santa Fe, and the Indian Pond site.
+The de Soto archaeological survey project was conducted from 1986–1991 and aimed to locate and identify early Spanish-Indian contact period sites in north Florida.
+The six surveys identified or revisited over 750 archaeological sites in 15 counties.
+Some of the major sites identified and excavated were the location of the Spanish mission at Fig Springs, the Spanish mission of Santa Fe, and the Indian Pond site.

 McKeithen Site

-The McKeithen Site is a Weeden Island (AD 200–900) site in Columbia County excavated during the late 1970s.
+The McKeithen Site is a Weeden Island site in Columbia County, excavated during the late 1970s.
 The site is composed of a village area and three mounds.
-The collections from the site include an excellent variety of Weeden Island ceramics, including numerous whole or almost whole vessels from different areas of the site.
-The collections also include a variety of stone points and tools, grinding stones, mica, and some faunal and floral remains.
+The collections from the site include a variety of Weeden Island ceramics, both whole and almost whole vessels collected from different areas of the site.
+The collection also includes a variety of stone points and tools, grinding stones, mica, and some faunal and floral remains.

 Richardson Site

 The Richardson Site is a Potano Indian village near Orange Lake that dates from the late pre-Columbian and early Spanish mission period.
-The site provides us with valuable information on Potano houses and early Spanish missionization.
+The site provides valuable information on Potano houses and early Spanish missionization.
 Collections include a large collection of Alachua pottery, lithics, glass beads, wrought nails, and faunal material.
 It may be the site of the town of Potano visited by the Hernando de Soto expedition, and of the early 17th century mission of San Buenaventura de Potano.

 Spanish Mission collections

-The collections from Spanish mission sites are an important part of the Florida archaeological collections.
-The Florida Archeology curates large collections from 11 mission sites: Baptizing Spring, Fox Pond, Santa Fe, Fig Springs, Indian Pond, Scott Miller, San Juan, Beatty, Blue Bead and Baldree, and the sites on Amelia Island.
-There are also numerous other Spanish mission period sites associated with missions or haciendas, including: Moon Lake, Richardson, Zetrouer, Carlisle, and Peacock Lake.
+The Spanish mission sites collection contains a large number of items from the mission sites at Baptizing Spring, Fox Pond, Santa Fe, Fig Springs, Indian Pond, Scott Miller, San Juan, Beatty, Blue Bead, Baldree, and the sites on Amelia Island.
+There are also numerous other Spanish mission period sites associated with missions or haciendas, including Moon Lake, Richardson, Zetrouer, Carlisle, and Peacock Lake.

 Tatham Mound

 Tatham Mound is a Safety Harbor culture mound located near the Withlacoochee River in Citrus County.
-The site was also in use at the time of the Soto entrada as evidenced by numerous Spanish artifacts dating to mid-16th century.
-The collections include Safety Harbor ceramic vessels, Pinellas points and other lithic tools, and many shell artifacts: gorget, celt, dippers, and beads.
-Spanish artifacts include: metal beads and pendants, Nueva Cadiz and other glass beads, and metal artifacts including chisels, spikes, and armor fragments.
+The site was also in use at the time of de Soto, as evidenced by numerous Spanish artifacts dating to mid-16th century.
+The collections include Safety Harbor ceramic vessels, Pinellas points and other lithic tools, and many shell artifacts, such as gorgets, celts, dippers, and beads.
+Spanish artifacts include metal beads and pendants, Nueva Cadiz and other glass beads, and metal artifacts, such as chisels, spikes, and armor fragments.